-About the crisis in South Sudan
+About the Crisis and Civil War in South Sudan

 South Sudan has been a country in turmoil since its formation.
 Today there are over seven million people in need.
 In 1983, after a decade-long pause in the Sudanese civil war between the north and south, conflict broke out again.
 It wasn’t until early 2005 – after more than 1.5 million people had died – that a peace agreement was signed between the two sides.
 The agreement led to the historic vote that created the Republic of South Sudan on July 9, 2011, making it the world’s youngest nation.